Danahalgarni/Email-Department-Classification/README.md

+Here's the corrected **README.md** file based on the structure we discussed earlier.
+You can copy it directly:

 ---

 # Email Department Classification Using NLP and Deep Learning

 ## Project Overview

-With the growing volume of emails in today’s business environment, managing and categorizing them effectively has become a significant challenge.
-This project aims to automate email classification using Natural Language Processing (NLP) and deep learning techniques, sorting emails into three key departments:
+In today's business environment, the reliance on email as a primary communication channel has grown significantly.
+Companies are inundated with a vast volume of emails daily, making effective email management a critical challenge.
+This project proposes an email classification approach using natural language processing (NLP) and deep learning techniques to automate the categorization of emails into three relevant departments:

 - **Customer Service**
 - **Information Technology (IT)**
 - **Human Resources (HR)**

-By leveraging deep learning models, the goal is to streamline email management and improve efficiency.

 ## Objective

-The project’s primary objective is to develop an automated system that classifies and routes incoming emails to the appropriate departments based on their content.
-This system will improve operational efficiency, enhance data-driven decision-making, and speed up response times.
+The primary aim of this project is to develop an automated system that classifies and redistributes emails based on their content, thus optimizing the email management process within organizations.
+By doing so, it enhances data-driven decision-making and improves the efficiency of the reply process.

 ## Dataset

-The dataset used in this project consists of emails, each labeled with its corresponding department.
-The dataset includes three columns:
+The dataset utilized for this project was specifically collected and preprocessed using various NLP techniques.
+The dataset consists of three columns:

 - **Subject**: The subject line of the email.
 - **Email**: The body content of the email.
-- **Department**: The target department (Customer Service, IT, or HR).
+- **Department**: The target department to which the email belongs (Customer Service, Information Technology (IT), or Human Resources (HR)).

-### Preprocessing

-The dataset underwent several preprocessing steps using NLP techniques, including:
+The preprocessing phase involved the following:

-- **Word Embedding**: The word2vec method was used to convert text into numerical representations, enabling the model to better understand the textual data.
+- **Word Embedding**: The word2vec method was employed for word embedding, allowing for the transformation of textual data into a numerical format suitable for deep learning models.

 ## Methodology

+### Deep Learning Models

-Two deep learning models were trained and evaluated for this project:
+Two deep learning architectures were trained and evaluated in this project:

 1. **Bidirectional Gated Recurrent Unit (BiGRU)**
 2. **Bidirectional Long Short-Term Memory (BiLSTM)**

-Both models were designed to classify emails based on the content of their subject and body.
+The models were designed to classify emails into the predefined categories based on their content.

 ## Results

-The BiLSTM model outperformed the BiGRU model in terms of accuracy:
+The results of the study indicated that the BiLSTM model outperformed the BiGRU model in terms of classification accuracy:

 - **BiLSTM Accuracy**: 85.24%
 - **BiGRU Accuracy**: 83.61%

-These results indicate that the BiLSTM model is particularly effective for classifying emails.
+These findings highlight the effectiveness of the BiLSTM model for email classification tasks.

 ## Conclusion

-This project fills a gap in existing email classification solutions, which often focus on spam detection rather than content-based sorting.
-By automating email routing, businesses can optimize email management, leading to faster responses and better customer service.
+This project addresses the gap in existing email filtering solutions, which typically focus on spam detection rather than content-based classification.
+By implementing the proposed model, businesses can automate the email management process, leading to improved operational efficiency and more timely responses to customer inquiries.

 ## Installation and Usage

-To replicate the project, follow these steps:
+To replicate this project, follow these steps:

 1. **Clone the repository**:
    ```bash